1ST & 3RD SATURDAY EVERY MONTH

 Will I require vaccinations and malaria tablets for my volunteer work?

-It is possible that as a childcare volunteer in Morocco you may require a course of vaccinations in preparation for your volunteer work in Morocco.
+It is possible that as a mental health volunteer in Sri Lanka you may require a course of vaccinations in preparation for your volunteer work in Sri Lanka.
 However, unfortunately, PMGY is unable to legally advise on these matters, since we are not medical experts.
 Therefore, it is vital that you contact your local doctor or travel clinic a few months in advance of your intended travel.
 Your local doctor/nurse will be able to advise you on vaccinations and malaria prevention you may need for entry into your volunteer destination.
 Additional information can be found on the NHS Fit For Travel website.

-How do I arrange my flights to volunteer in Morocco?
+How do I arrange my flights to volunteer in Sri Lanka?

-When you apply to be a childcare volunteer in Morocco, we cannot guarantee your place on the program immediately.
+When you apply to be a mental health volunteer in Sri Lanka, we cannot guarantee your place on the program immediately.
 Indeed, on receiving an application, we have to liaise with our local team to ensure there is space available on the program and to assess your suitability for the specific project.
 Therefore, we strongly recommend that you do not make any flight and/or travel arrangements until your program has been confirmed by us in writing.
-Of course, once your place as a childcare volunteer in Morocco has been confirmed, you are then free to book your flights either with PMGY or through a third-party travel agent.
+Of course, once your place as a mental health volunteer in Sri Lanka has been confirmed, you are then free to book your flights either with PMGY or through a third-party travel agent.

 After confirming your place on a PMGY volunteer program, we strongly advise that you book your flights as early as possible.
 This is since it will help ensure that you get the lowest airfare.
 You can choose to book your flights independently or we can help you with arranging them.
 PMGY has a wealth of experience in travelling to and from our host countries.
 Therefore, we know the most affordable ways to travel and the best airlines to use.
 PMGY have an ATOL Licence to ensure any flights booked through us are financially secured by the Civil Aviation Authority.
 Therefore, if you would like any assistance booking your flight, you can request an optional flight quote during your online application.
 Alternatively, feel free to contact us on the phone or by email.